Edward Boswell

 Edward Boswell (5 April 1760 – 30 October 1842) was an English antiquarian and solicitor.
-He took up legal practices in Sherborne and Dorchester, was a lieutenant in the local Dorset Militia, and served several minor governmental offices in his home county of Dorset.
+He took up legal practices in Sherborne and Dorchester was a lieutenant in the local Dorset Militia, and served several minor governmental offices in his home county of Dorset.
 Boswell also published two antiquarian works on the history of Dorset, and a detailed map of the county.

 Career

-Edward Boswell was born on 5 April 1760, in Puddletown, Dorset, where his family had lived for "centuries past", according to his obituary.
-In 1780, he was made an apprentice of the solicitor and Clerk of the Peace, John Waller of Dorchester, who he continued to work with until Waller's death in 1792.
+According to his obituary, Edward Boswell was born on 5 April 1760, in Puddletown, Dorset, where his family had lived for "centuries past".
+In 1780, he was made an apprentice of the solicitor and Clerk of the Peace, John Waller of Dorchester, whom he continued to work with until Waller died in 1792.

-After this, Boswell moved to Sherborne, where he took up his own practice.
-Here, in 1793, Boswell was appointed Clerk to the Lieutenancy of Dorset, an office he continued to hold until his death.
+After this, Boswell moved to Sherborne, taking up his practice.
+In 1793, Boswell was appointed Clerk to the Lieutenancy of Dorset, an office he held until his death.
 The following year, he entered the Dorset Regiment of Militia, became an ensign, and joined the headquarters at Henley-on-Thames.
 He travelled with this regiment to several locations, including Brighton and Oxford, and attained the rank of lieutenant.
-In 1795, he resigned from this position, and returned to Dorchester, where he founded another practice as an attorney.
+In 1795, he resigned from this position and returned to Dorchester, where he founded another practice as an attorney.

 In 1800, Henry Fox-Strangways, 2nd Earl of Ilchester, a close friend of Boswell's, made Boswell the steward of the royal manor and liberty of Wyke Regis and Elwell, another office he held until his death.
 In 1802, he was appointed as the Deputy Receiver General of taxes in Dorset, by the Receiver General, William O'Brien, the earl's brother-in-law.
-In a congratulatory letter to Boswell, O'Brien indicates he had been obligated to hire Boswell by his employer, but would have done so anyway, because of "the strong wishes of the Earl of Ilchester to be of service to you".
-Boswell occupied this office until O'Brien's death in 1811.
+In a congratulatory letter to Boswell, O'Brien indicates he had been obligated to hire Boswell by his employer but would have done so anyway because of "the strong wishes of the Earl of Ilchester to be of service to you".
+Boswell occupied this office until O'Brien died in 1811.
 In 1808, the magistrates of quarter sessions appointed Boswell and John Tregonwell King the treasurers of Dorset, an office solely occupied by Boswell upon King's death in 1835.